ronakg/awesome-flickr-gallery-plugin/README.txt

 **Features:**

 * Fast and light
+* Create multiple galleries with different parameters
+* Select Photos from your Flickr Photostream, a Photoset or a Gallery
 * View full size photos very quickly with easy navigation
 * View full size photos with slideshow
 * Fits automatically according to the width of the theme